 - Should any individual refuse or fail to cooperate fully with an investigation, he or she may be subject to disciplinary action, which may include suspension or termination of employment.

-- The Office of Human Resources and Compliance is responsible for reviewing the situation and will partner with specific resources (such as community experts, i.e., the Special Assistant to the President and Provost for Diversity Affairs, the Director of Disability Services, the Provost, etc.) in determining if an investigation is warranted.
+- The Office of Human Resources and Compliance is responsible for reviewing the situation and will partner with specific resources (such as community experts, i.e., the Vice President for Diversity Affairs, the Director of the Academic Success Center, the Provost, etc.) in determining if an investigation is warranted.

 - If warranted, the Office of Human Resources and Compliance is responsible for the following: